jamiealquiza/polymur/cmd/polymur-gateway/README.md

 Messages batches are received, decompressed (gzip) and distributed to the configured `-destinations`.

+Optionally (via `-key-prefix`), all ingested metrics can be prefixed with the name of the connecting Polymur-proxy's API key name, allowing automatic, per API user namespace separation.
+For instance, `web01.app.rate` originated from a Polymur-proxy instance configured with the API key where the key name is `customer-a`, the metric will be rewritten inline as `customer-a.web01.app.rate` before being sent the downstream destinations.

 ![ScreenShot](https://raw.githubusercontent.com/jamiealquiza/catpics/master/polymur-proxy-gateway.png)

 The Polymur-gateway API key service is backed with Consul's KV store and references KV pairs under the `/polymur/gateway/keys/` namespace.
 Keys are fetched on startup and synced every 30s to an in-memory cache.
 In the case that Consul becomes unreachable, the local key cache is simply not updated.